 We can’t turn Jack Russell Terriers into couch potatoes and we can’t make hyperactive adolescent dogs behave like sedate 7-year-olds, but we can aim them in the right direction.
 We probably can’t make your Miniature Schnauzer stop barking entirely, but we can provide all sorts of ideas on how to keep him as calm as possible.
 We can help you understand the realities and responsibilities of owning a large and protective guarding breed, but we can’t turn him into a Golden Retriever just because you want him to act like one.
 We can help you understand the dog you chose and work with his needs, but we can’t correct poor choices.
 We can’t turn him into something he wasn’t born to be.

-By Dorothy Miner
+Dorothy Miner is a

-1. Really great news!!! this information is well worth looking everyone.
+Really great news!!! this information is well worth looking everyone.
 Good tips.
 I will be sharing this with all of my friends!
 Thank you for sharing valuable information.

 Dog training washington DC